gechr/WhichSpace/README.md

 ### Colours

-Choose foreground and background colours for each space, or apply one colour to all spaces:
+Choose foreground and background colours for each space, or apply one colour to all Spaces:

 <img src="Screenshots/ColoursMenu.png" width="60%">

 ### Icons

-Choose from a variety of icons for each space, or apply one icon to all spaces:
+Choose from a variety of icons for each space, or apply one icon to all Spaces:

 <img src="Screenshots/IconsMenu.png" width="60%">